canonical/mysql-operator/docs/explanation/architecture.md

 Prometheus is an open-source systems monitoring and alerting toolkit with a dimensional data model, flexible query language, efficient time series database and modern alerting approach.
 This charm is shipped with a Prometheus exporters, alerts and support for integrating with the [Prometheus Operator](https://charmhub.io/prometheus-k8s) to automatically scrape the targets.
 Please follow [COS Monitoring](/how-to/monitoring-cos/enable-monitoring) setup.

-<a name="lld"></a>
 ## LLD (Low Level Design)

-Please check the charm state machines displayed on [workflow diagrams](/).
+Please check the charm state machines displayed on [workflow diagrams](https://charmhub.io/mysql-k8s/docs/e-flowcharts).
 The low-level logic is mostly common for both VM and K8s charms.

 <!--- TODO: Describe all possible installations?
 Cross-model/controller? --->

-### Juju Events
+### Juju events

 Accordingly to the [Juju SDK](https://juju.is/docs/sdk/event): “an event is a data structure that encapsulates part of the execution context of a charm”.

 For this charm, the following events are observed:

-1. [on_install](https://juju.is/docs/sdk/install-event): install the snap "charmed-mysql" and perform basic preparations to bootstrap the cluster on the first leader (or join the already configured cluster).
+1. [`on_install`](https://documentation.ubuntu.com/juju/3.6/reference/hook/#install): install the snap "charmed-mysql" and perform basic preparations to bootstrap the cluster on the first leader (or join the already configured cluster).
-2. [leader-elected](https://juju.is/docs/sdk/leader-elected-event): generate all the secrets to bootstrap the cluster.
+2. [`leader-elected`](https://documentation.ubuntu.com/juju/3.6/reference/hook/#leader-elected): generate all the secrets to bootstrap the cluster.
-3. [leader-settings-changed](https://juju.is/docs/sdk/leader-settings-changed-event): Handle the leader settings changed event.
+3. [`leader-settings-changed`](https://documentation.ubuntu.com/juju/3.6/reference/hook/#leader-settings-changed): Handle the leader settings changed event.
-4. [start](https://juju.is/docs/sdk/start-event): Init/setting up the cluster node.
+4. [`start`](https://documentation.ubuntu.com/juju/3.6/reference/hook/#start): Init/setting up the cluster node.
-5. [config_changed](https://juju.is/docs/sdk/config-changed-event): usually fired in response to a configuration change using the GUI or CLI.
+5. [`config_changed`](https://documentation.ubuntu.com/juju/3.6/reference/hook/#config-changed): usually fired in response to a configuration change using the GUI or CLI.
 Create and set default cluster and cluster-set names in the peer relation databag (on the leader only).
-6. [update-status](https://juju.is/docs/sdk/update-status-event): Takes care of workload health checks.
+6. [`update-status`](https://documentation.ubuntu.com/juju/3.6/reference/hook/#update-status): Takes care of workload health checks.
 <!--- 7. database_storage_detaching: TODO: ops? event?
 8. TODO: any other events?
 --->

-### Charm Code Overview
+### Charm code overview

-The "[src/charm.py](https://github.com/canonical/mysql-operator/blob/main/src/charm.py)" is the default entry point for a charm and has the [MySQLCharmBase](https://github.com/canonical/mysql-operator/blob/main/lib/charms/mysql/v0/mysql.py) Python class which inherits from CharmBase.
+[`src/charm.py`](https://github.com/canonical/postgresql-operator/blob/main/src/charm.py) is the default entry point for a charm and has the [`MySQLCharmBase`](https://github.com/canonical/mysql-operator/blob/main/lib/charms/mysql/v0/mysql.py) Python class which inherits from `CharmBase`.

-CharmBase is the base class from which all Charms are formed, defined by [Ops](https://juju.is/docs/sdk/ops) (Python framework for developing charms).
-See more information in [Charm](https://juju.is/docs/sdk/constructs#charm).
+`CharmBase` is the base class from which all Charms are formed, defined by [Ops](https://ops.readthedocs.io/en/latest/) (Python framework for developing charms).
+See more information in the [Ops documentation for `CharmBase`](https://ops.readthedocs.io/en/latest/reference/ops.html#ops.CharmBase).

 The `__init__` method guarantees that the charm observes all events relevant to its operation and handles them.

-The VM and K8s charm flavors shares the codebase via [charm libraries](https://juju.is/docs/sdk/libraries) in '[lib/charms/mysql/v0/](https://github.com/canonical/mysql-operator/blob/main/lib/charms/mysql/v0/)':
+The VM and K8s charm flavors shares the codebase via charm libraries in [`lib/charms/mysql/v0/`](https://github.com/canonical/mysql-operator/blob/main/lib/charms/mysql/v0/):

 ```
 charmcraft list-lib mysql
 Library name    API    Patch